Jimmy Barry-Murphy: Hurling

 In 1977 Barry-Murphy won a third consecutive Munster winners' medal before lining out in a second All-Ireland final.
 Wexford were the opponents once again and, like the previous year, the game turned into a close, exciting affair.
 A Seánie O'Leary goal, together with some brilliant saves by goalkeeper Martin Coleman helped Cork to a 1–17 to 3–8 victory and a second All-Ireland winners' medal for Barry-Murphy.

 Cork dominated the championship again in 1978 with Barry-Murphy winning a fourth consecutive Munster winners' medal.
 This victory paved the way for Cork to take on Kilkenny in the subsequent All-Ireland final.
-The stakes were high as Cork were attempting to capture a first three in-a-row of championship titles since 1954.
+The stakes were high as Cork were attempting to capture another three set championship titles since 1954.
 Cork were never really troubled over the course of the seventy minutes and a Barry-Murphy goal helped the team to a 1–15 to 2–8 victory over their age-old rivals.
 It was his third All-Ireland winners' medal.

 In 1979 Cork were invincible in the provincial championship once again with Barry-Murphy winning a fifth successive Munster title following a 2–15 to 0–9 defeat of Limerick.
-Cork's quest for a record-equaling four-in-a-row came to an end with a defeat by Galway in the All-Ireland semi-final.
+Cork's quest for a record-equalling four-in-a-row came to an end with a defeat by Galway in the All-Ireland semi-final.

 Cork lost their provincial crown in 1980, however, Barry-Murphy continued with his winning ways by capturing a National Hurling League winners' medal.
 He won a second National Hurling League title in 1981, however, Cork were defeated in the provincial championship once again.

 In 1982 Cork were back and Barry-Murphy, who was now captain of the team, won his sixth Munster winners' medal following a 5–31 to 3–6 trouncing of Waterford.
 The subsequent All-Ireland final saw Cork take on Kilkenny and in spite of being underdogs Kilkenny won courtesy of two Christy Heffernan goals in a forty-second spell.

 In 1983 Cork's run of provincial success continued.
 Barry-Murphy won a seventh Munster winners' medal before leading his team in a second All-Ireland final against Kilkenny.
 Kilkenny dominated the opening half while Cork came storming back with goals by Tomás Mulcahy and Seánie O'Leary.
 'The Cats' eventually won by two points.